AgoraIO-Community/flutter_call_subtitles/docs/SUBTITLES.md

 }
 ```
 ## End Transcription
-To end the transcription, we use a function similar to the starting function.
+We use a function similar to the starting function to end the transcription.
 This function will be called `stopTranscription` and requires us to pass the Task ID and the Builder Token to stop the Real-Time Transcription service.

 ```dart
 Future<void> stopTranscription() async {